shashank3959/NeMo/tutorials/llm/llama/sdg-law-title-generation/README.rst

 Objectives
 ----------

-This tutorial shows how to perform LoRA PEFT on **Llama 3.1 8B Instruct** using a synthetically augmented version of `Law StackExchange <https://huggingface.co/datasets/ymoslem/Law-StackExchange>`__ with NeMo Framework.
+This tutorial shows how to perform LoRA PEFT on **Llama 3.1 8B ** using the `Law StackExchange <https://huggingface.co/datasets/ymoslem/Law-StackExchange>`__ with NeMo Framework.
 Law StackExchange is a dataset of legal questions, question titles, and answers.
 For this demonstration, we will tune the model on the task of title/subject generation, that is, given a Law StackExchange forum question, auto-generate an appropriate title for it.
 We will then deploy the LoRA tuned model with NVIDIA NIM for inference.

 Requirements
 -------------

-* **Obtain the dataset:** This tutorial is a continuation of the Data Curation tutorial - `Curating Datasets for Parameter Efficient Fine-tuning with Synthetic Data Generation <https://github.com/NVIDIA/NeMo-Curator/tree/main/tutorials/peft-curation-with-sdg>`__.
-It demonstrates various filtering and processing operations on the records to improve data quality, as well as (optional) synthetic data generation (SDG) to augment the dataset.
-Please follow this tutorial to obtain the resulting dataset needed.

 * System Configuration
     * Access to at least 1 NVIDIA GPU with a cumulative memory of at least 80GB, for example: 1 x H100-80GB or 1 x A100-80GB.